A Hybrid Statistical Learning Framework for Capability-Based Decision Support in Manufacturing: UC-Cap Model Formulation, Training, and Decision Framework

-The proposed statistical baseline is closely related to classical guard-band rules widely used in capability-based decision making.
-In particular, the probabilistic formulation $\pi_j^{(stat)} \le \alpha$ induces a decision boundary that is consistent with the structure of guard-banding, where the acceptance threshold is adjusted according to estimation uncertainty.
+The model outputs an estimated decision risk $\pi_j$, which can be translated into an approval decision using the risk-based rule in \eqref{eq:risk_based_decision_rule}.
+Unlike deterministic thresholding, the decision threshold is not fixed during training and may instead be selected according to application-specific risk tolerance, deployment requirements, or operational cost considerations.
+This separation between probability estimation and operational decision making enables flexible deployment across different manufacturing and quality-control settings without retraining the underlying model.

-This connection provides an alternative interpretation of guard-band rules as approximations to an underlying risk-based decision principle.
-From this perspective, the proposed framework generalizes classical approaches by introducing a continuous and uncertainty-aware representation of decision risk.
+The proposed statistical baseline is structurally related to classical guard-band rules used in capability-based conformity assessment, where acceptance thresholds are adjusted according to estimation uncertainty.
+Under the probabilistic formulation $\pi_j^{(stat)} \le \alpha$, the resulting decision boundary naturally incorporates uncertainty information through a continuous risk representation rather than a fixed deterministic margin.

-Importantly, in the UC-Cap model, this guard-band structure is embedded within a probabilistic baseline and further refined through data-driven correction, enabling improved calibration under realistic, non-ideal conditions \cite{pendrill2014using,ISO14253-1-2013}.
+Within the UC-Cap framework, this guard-band structure is preserved through the statistical baseline and further refined through data-driven residual correction under non-ideal manufacturing conditions \cite{pendrill2014using,ISO14253-1-2013}.
+Under this interpretation, UC-Cap generalizes deterministic guard-band approval into a probabilistic uncertainty-aware decision framework, allowing capability approval decisions to adapt continuously to finite-sample uncertainty rather than relying solely on hard thresholding.